Spaces Related to Virtual Artin Groups: Preliminaries

 \subsection{Virtual Artin groups}

-All the definitions and notations in this subsection are taken from \cite{BellParThiel}, in which virtual Artin groups were introduced. \begin{defn} Given $\Gamma$, a Coxeter graph on the countable set $S$, and $\mathrm{M}=(m_{s,t})_{s,t \in S}$ its associated Coxeter matrix, consider the two following sets:
+All the definitions and notation in this subsection are taken from \cite{BellParThiel}, in which virtual Artin groups were introduced. \begin{defn} Given $\Gamma$, a Coxeter graph on the countable set $S$, and $\mathrm{M}=(m_{s,t})_{s,t \in S}$ its associated Coxeter matrix, consider the following two sets: